 Oil on wood

-and more about physics and vibrant matter in
+and more about resonance and vibrant matter in

 'At the Sweet Shop'.

-The second part of my childhood was in a wild, beautiful part of North Wales and the forms and energy of that landscape are deeply imprinted and come instinctively.
+The second part of my childhood was in a wild, beautiful part of North Wales.
+The forms and energy of that landscape is deeply imprinted and comes instinctively.

 In Welsh the word 'Hiraeth' captures something of that sense of kinship, connection and longing.